This article was updated on July 19, 2018.

-With the dawn of smart phone technology and the many "apps" that are now available for download, employers may question whether monitoring their workforce through the use of a smart phone GPS tracking app, is an option for them.
-While there are no state or federal employee privacy laws which explicitly address the use of GPS tracking to monitor the whereabouts of ones employees, there are numerous state laws which may have an impact on whether, and how, an employer should implement such a practice.
+With the dawn of smartphone technology and the many "apps" that are now available for download, employers may question whether monitoring their workforce through the use of a smartphone GPS tracking app is an option for them.
+While there are no state or federal employee privacy laws that explicitly address the use of GPS tracking to monitor the whereabouts of one's employees, there are numerous state laws that may have an impact on whether, and how, an employer should implement such a practice.

-In light of the many different privacy protections that exist, it is wise for employers to consider all of the jurisdiction-specific laws which could restrict employee monitoring, and weigh the potential risks involved in implementing a smart phone GPS tracking system, before doing so.
+In light of the many different privacy protections that exist, it is wise for employers to consider all of the jurisdiction-specific laws that could restrict employee monitoring, and weigh the potential risks involved in implementing a smartphone GPS tracking system, before doing so.
 Keeping this in mind, we have developed best practice guidance aimed at covering all possible scenarios, and assisting employers with their compliance obligations.

-Best Practice.
-Once you have considered the privacy laws in the jurisdiction in which you plan to implement GPS/smart phone tracking, there are a number of steps you can take in order to avoid non-compliance with these laws:
+Once you have considered the privacy laws in the jurisdiction in which you plan to implement GPS/smartphone tracking, there are a number of steps you can take in order to avoid noncompliance with these laws:

-- First, even if not required by law, you should consider obtaining written authorization from employees to install and use GPS tracking on their cell phones.
+Even if not required by law, consider obtaining written authorization from employees to install and use GPS tracking on their cell phones.

-- Second, whether you require consent or not, it would be a best practice to put employees on notice of the monitoring.
+Whether you require consent or not, it's best practice to put employees on notice of the monitoring.
 This can be accomplished by making the notice the subject of a separate communication to employees (this would be the preferred approach), and also by placing such notice in a workplace monitoring policy.

-In fact, your company should already have in place an electronic systems policy that notifies employees that the company's electronic systems and devices are subject to monitoring and inspection by the company at any time and that there is no expectation of privacy.
-If you anticipate using company provided smart phones (or smart phones subsidized by the company) to track employees, you should update your policy to include a notification of company provided or company subsidized smart phone tracking.
-The policy should also require a written acknowledgment by the employee consenting to and understanding that the company property they are using will be monitored by GPS.
+In fact, your organization should already have in place an electronic systems policy that notifies employees that the organization's electronic systems and devices are subject to monitoring and inspection by the business at any time and that there is no expectation of privacy.
+If you anticipate using business provided smartphones (or smartphones subsidized by the organization) to track employees, you should update your policy to include a notification of business provided or business subsidized smartphone tracking.
+The policy should also require a written acknowledgment by the employee consenting to and understanding that the business property they are using will be monitored by GPS.
 As with any policy, you should enforce it consistently.